diyasen2021/BashTutorial/Introduction.md

 There are many reasons to learn about the shell:

-Many bioinformatics tools can only be used through a command line interface.
-Many more have features and parameter options which are not available in the GUI.
-BLAST is an example.
-Many of the advanced functions are only accessible to users who know how to use a shell.
+**Essential for Bioinformatics** Many bioinformatics tools are accessible only through the command line.
+Others offer extended functionalities and configuration options that aren't available in their graphical interfaces.
+For example, advanced features in BLAST can only be accessed if you’re comfortable with the shell.

-The shell makes your work less boring.
-In bioinformatics you often need to repeat tasks with a large number of files.
-With the shell, you can automate those repetitive tasks and leave you free to do more exciting things.
+**Efficiency in Repetitive Tasks** Bioinformatics often involves working with large sets of data files, requiring repetitive actions.
+Using the shell, you can automate these tasks, saving time and enabling you to focus on more engaging parts of your work.

-The shell makes your work less error-prone.
-When humans do the same thing a hundred different times (or even ten times), they're likely to make a mistake.
-Your computer can do the same thing a thousand times with no mistakes.
+**Improved Accuracy** Repeating tasks manually, especially across many files, can lead to mistakes.
+However, a computer can execute the same operation hundreds or thousands of times without error, helping you avoid human mistakes.
 The shell makes your work more reproducible.
 When you carry out your work in the command-line (rather than a GUI), your computer keeps a record of every step that you've carried out, which you can use to re-do your work when you need to.
 It also gives you a way to communicate unambiguously what you've done, so that others can inspect or apply your process to new data.

-Many bioinformatic tasks require large amounts of computing power and can't realistically be run on your own machine.
-These tasks are best performed using remote computers or cloud computing, which can only be accessed through a shell.
+**Access to Powerful Computing** Many bioinformatics analyses require significant computing resources, beyond the capabilities of a personal computer.
+These processes are often run on remote or cloud-based systems, which are accessed through the shell.
-In this lesson you will learn how to use the command line interface to move around in your file system.

 # How to access the shell
 On a Mac or Linux machine, you can access a shell through a program called "Terminal", which is already available on your computer.
 The Terminal is a window into which we will type commands.
 If you're using Windows, you'll need to download a separate program to access the shell.